jf990/esri-map-component/README.md

 ## Usage

-There are several wasy to incldue the custom component library in your web project.
+There are several ways to include the custom component library in your web project.

 ### Script tag